 To its south, the construction of the Silver Lake Reservoir began in November 1907 and it was completed in March 1908.
 It was named after former Water Board Commissioner Herman Silver and soon after the communities of Ivanhoe and part of Edendale to its east were more commonly referred to as Silver Lake, which was annexed by Los Angeles as part of the East Hollywood Addition in February 1910.

 By 1911, there were plans create a public parkway following the Ivanhoe Canyon Arroyo from Silver Lake at one end and Westlake at the other.
-To that aim, the Los Angeles Parks Commission planted more than 2,000 trees around the reservoir, including groves of stately Australian eucalyptus which are still often utilized by nesting Great Blue Herons.
+Toward that end, the Los Angeles Parks Commission planted more than 2,000 trees around the reservoir, including groves of stately Australian eucalyptus which are still often utilized by nesting Great Blue Herons.
 Silver died in 1913.
 The planned park died in 1918, due to lack of funds.

 The reservoir was never just a source of drinking water.
 It was originally stocked with black bass, primarily to control potentially works-gumming minnow population but also for the enjoyment of fishermen.

 The reservoir was expanded and retrofitted in 1932.
 Cypress trees were planted along the south dam but unfortunately, a chainlink fence was erected.
 Later, barbed wire was added, which really marked the beginning of the reservoir’s uglification and isolation from human contact.
 Chlorination came in 1947 which gave joggers around the reservoir an unpleasant lungful.
 The reservoir was drained and re-sloped in the 1950s and the edges were hardscaped to keep back vegetation.

 Although aesthetically diminished, the reservoir still had charm enough to feature prominently as a backdrop in the 1969 episode of Adam-12 titled, “Log 172: Boy, the Things You Do for the Job.”
 In it, officers Pete Malloy and Jim Reed serve a woman with a traffic ticket but then proceed for most of the show’s duration to drive in an endless loop around the edge reservoir.
 If you watch long enough you might also catch sight of Sylvie, the Silver Lake Sea Serpent (likely some sort of immortal, freshwater plesiosaurs like Nessie).